White British: Population and distribution

-The White British census classification have their ages more evenly distributed in their population pyramid and have the highest per cent female population of all ethnic-based classifications.
-The following numbers were based on the 2011 census conducted in each country.
+People in the "White British" census classification have their ages more evenly distributed in their population pyramid and have the highest per cent female population of all ethnic-based classifications.
+The following numbers are based on the 2011 census conducted in each country.
 In England and Wales, about per cent of the White British classification are between the ages of 16 and 64 while about per cent are under 16 and per cent are over 64.
 All other census classifications have a higher percentage of their population under 16 and a lower percentage over 64.
 Of those aged 65 or over, White British are per cent male and per cent female, making them have the lowest per cent male population among all census classifications defined as "ethnic" in the census.

 In Scotland, about per cent of the White British classification are between the ages of 16 and 64 while about per cent are under 16 and per cent are over 64.
 Of those aged 65 or over, White British are per cent male and per cent female, the same percentages as in England and Wales.

 In Northern Ireland, about per cent of the White classification are between the ages of 16 and 24 while about per cent are under 16 and per cent are over 24.
 Of those aged 25 or over, white people are per cent male and per cent female.